Model 3/Y: steering rack noises and knocks — causes, diagnosis, rebuild vs replacement

 Summary

-Steering rack noises on M3/Y come in three "families": knock at the subframe mounting (cured with a shim per TSB SB-16-32-001), internal rack noises (rack has loosened — needs rebuild or replacement) and unrelated (steering shaft U-joint, hoses).
+Steering rack noises on M3/Y come in three "families": knock at the subframe mounting (cured by re-torquing the fasteners; the TSB SB-16-32-001 shim applies to Model S only), internal rack noises (rack has loosened — needs rebuild or replacement) and unrelated (steering shaft U-joint, hoses).
 Sometimes a "rack knock" turns out to be a ball joint/bushing knock — careful diagnosis is needed.

 Symptoms / Diagnosis